 Few sectors have been as badly hit or fundamentally changed by COVID-19 as the food and beverage industry.
 Initially forced to close in-store dining during a raft of lockdowns across Europe, more recently F&B operators have been juggling the need to create a great user experience but remain COVID-safe.
+More recently, many markets have been back in partial or full in-store closures once again.
 For many in the food & beverage industry this has meant embracing trends in the food and beverage industry that were already apparent - including click & collect, App-ordering, kerbside collection and delivery.

-The pandemic has meant a huge acceleration of these changes and required a rapid response to ensure that new F&B business models make F&B operators fit for business as quickly as possible.
-Coupled with changes in consumer requirements, the F&B sector is also experiencing the consequences of all the other lifestyle changes, with working from home largely emptying Europe's city centres and downtowns and the recent announcement of cinema closures a blow to the many F&B operators which base their business around a movie theatre.
+The pandemic has meant a huge acceleration of these changes and required a rapid response to ensure that new F&B business models make F&B industry operators fit for business as quickly as possible.
+Coupled with changes in consumer requirements, the F&B sector has also been experiencing the consequences of all the other lifestyle changes, with working from home largely emptying Europe's city centres and downtowns and the recent announcement of cinema closures a blow to the many F&B industry operators which base their business around a movie theatre.

-There have also been countless small, pragmatic changes made, from the obvious elements such as masks, sanitising gel, physical distancing, etc, through to a steep increase in the use of digital menus, in-App ordering and contactless payment.
+As this food & beverage industry report notes, there have also been countless small, pragmatic changes made, from the obvious elements such as masks, sanitising gel, physical distancing, etc, through to a steep increase in the use of digital menus, in-App ordering and contactless payment.
 "I don't think the model has changed by choice but was rather forced by simply following the same health and safety protocols we are following as individuals," says Mickael Coutin, partner at Paris-based advisor AK Consulting.
 "In the physical space this has been by changing the restaurant layout and making the best use of their outside space, thanks to the city.
-F&B operators have also achieved this by reaching out to their customers rather than welcoming them into their physical space increasing delivery, click & collect and takeaway options and connecting with their customer base via Apps, newsletters, Instagram and other social media feeds.
+F&B operators have also achieved this by reaching out to their customers rather than welcoming them into their physical space - increasing delivery, click & collect and takeaway options and connecting with their customer base via Apps, newsletters, Instagram and other social media feeds.
 Basically, this is about keeping the habits they developed during lockdown."